 If you're already a member you can find out everything you need to know about your pension payments by visiting our member website.

-You can use the site to update your details or find out what your compensation payments might look like at different retirement ages.
+You can use the site to update your address and bank details or find out what your compensation payments might look like at different retirement ages.

-If you’re pressed for time, live abroad or just prefer communicating with us outside of office hours, then you can use our secure mailbox tool.
-With the secure mailbox tool you can send us a message directly anytime and we’ll get back to you within 48 hours.
+If it's easier for you, then you can use our secure mailbox tool to get in touch with us anytime and we’ll get back to you within 48 hours.